 Rahi Vakani, co-founder of Solar4Good, gave us his advice:

-1. Always look for the MCS accreditation; if the installer doesn’t have this, you won’t be able to benefit from SEG payments.
+1. Always look for MCS accreditation; if the installer doesn’t have this, you won’t be able to benefit from SEG payments.

-2. Ask installers about their insurance cover – they must have valid public liability insurance to carry out installations.
+2. Ask installers about their insurance cover.
+They must have valid public liability insurance to carry out installations.

 3. Look for reviews on sites such as Trustpilot.
 Positive reviews suggest a reliable, trustworthy installer.